Shanghai Commune of 1927: Formation

 During a general strike on March 22, 1927, Chen Duxiu and Zhou Enlai would lead a group of 5,000 armed workers in the city's third armed uprising.
 After seizing the city by 6pm, they, along with soviets organized by strikers, established the Shanghai Provisional Municipal Government along the lines of the Paris Commune.
 During the meeting, 19 members were elected to the municipal government, with 9 representatives from the CCP, and 9 from the various factions of the Kuomintang.

 Dissolution

 After receiving word of its formation, Chiang Kai-shek demanded that the Shanghai Commune be dissolved, and appointed Right KMT officials as heads of a future provincial government.
 Chen Duxiu would then hold a meeting with members of the CCP, including Zhou Enlai, preparing for conflict with Chiang Kai-shek.
-However, the municipal government would have to garner support in resistance against Chiang from both the Kuomintang's Left Faction, and the Communist International.
+However, the municipal government would have to garner support in resistance against Chiang from both the Kuomintang's Left Faction and the Communist International, and would be refused by both.
 As a result, the Comintern's actions in China would be criticized both by some within the Soviet Union, such as Leon Trotsky, and by retrospective scholars.
 Troops loyal to Chiang would ultimately enter the city on April 12, and dissolve the commune.